nightscout/trio-docs/docs/EN/Configuration/Configure.md

 ## Settings
 **I've been using Loop.
 Can I just copy my settings?**

-***No.*** Users coming from Loop usually have adjusted their ISF and CR settings to compensate for fluctuations in insulin needs throughout the day.
-When using those settings for Open-iAPS, the algorithm is also adjusting to compensate for the fluctuations, and these may result in over or under-dosing.
+***No.*** Users coming from Loop usually adjust their ISF and CR settings to compensate for fluctuations in insulin needs throughout the day.
+When using those settings for Open-iAPS, the algorithm also adjusts to compensate for the fluctuations, which may result in over- or under-dosing.
 Please go through the steps of monitoring Open-iAPS predictions and adjust your settings accordingly.
 You should also read the section on [transitioning from other closed-loop solutions](transition-qa.md).

 :::{important}
 ***Remember that everyone's diabetes is different, and there is no one-size-fits-all, so take the time to optimize your settings for the Oref algorithm.***